catseye/Wanda/README.md

 because you can just embed a finite alphabet a la Thue in your unbounded alphabet of integers.

-But what if we place restrictions on the function definitions.
+But what if we place restrictions on the function definitions?

-Specifically, let's say every rewrite rule must contain exactly one `$` on the left and exactly one `$` on the right, and additionally, let's say the redex (the string currently being rewritten) likewise must contain exactly one `$`.
+Specifically, let's say every rewrite rule must contain exactly one `$` on the left and exactly one `$` on the right.

-This might seem to do the trick: you can now rewrite the string in only one place: around the `$`.
+This might seem to do the trick: you can now rewrite the string in only one place: around the leftmost `$`.
 That's a pretty big impediment.

-Concretely, if you actually violate this rule, the implementation may flag up some kind of warning, but at any rate, it will erase the special form, but it not introduce any new rules.
+Concretely, let's say that if you actually violate this constraint when defining a function, the Wanda implementation may flag up some kind of warning, but at any rate, it will erase the special form, but it not introduce any new rules.

     $
     : $ ten -> 10 ;